Texas-Style Chili Con Carne

 Chili ingredients including bacon, spices, and onion.

-• Cornmeal: Used as a thickener, cornmeal gives the chili a hearty texture and a subtle corn flavor.
+• Cornmeal: A simple thickener that gives the chili extra body and a subtle corn taste.

-• Yellow Onions, Garlic Cloves, Jalapeño Chiles: This trio forms the aromatic base of the dish.
+• Yellow Onions, Garlic Cloves, Jalapeño Peppers: This trio forms the aromatic base of the dish.
+(You can dial up the heat of the chili by including some seeds from the jalapeños.)

 • Jump to the printable recipe for precise measurements